 It does not occur when the hands are at rest but when you reach out for something, or are holding an article such as a sheet of paper which begins to shake uncontrollably, and often embarrassingly; the so-called postural tremor.
 It is worse when you're under stress, for example having to introduce someone whose name you have forgotten.

-It typically begins in one hand, and may move to the other, and the rest of the body.
-Since it gets worse with movement of a body part, it's also known as an 'intention tremor.'
-The classic neurological test is ask the patient to touch his or her nose; this becomes increasingly difficult as the finger approaches the face.
+It typically begins in one hand, and may move to the other; and the rest of the body.
+Since it gets worse with movement of a body part, it's also known as an "intention tremor."
+The classic neurological test is to ask the patient to touch his or her nose; this becomes increasingly difficult as the finger approaches the face.

 There are two other reasons that I have personally studied this condition.
 I myself suffer from benign essential tremor syndrome.
 It began some twenty-five years ago, and has not worsened.
 In fact, recently it has improved dramatically after an astonishing discovery; more about that lower down.

 There was no known cause and an investigation by a neurologist shed no light on my condition.

 So there are two types of tremors; those which happen only when an intentional movement is initiated, and those which occur at rest.

 A resting tremor is quite different; typical is the pill-rolling shaking of Parkinson's disease which is anything but benign.